-If you want to evaluate ad revenue from a specific monetization partner, always choose the rCPM metric for comparison.
-If your rCPM metric is higher, your ad revenue becomes higher as well.
-Since rCPM includes fill rate and ad requests, your calculation will be more precise than if you were to use eCPM.
-We suggest calculating eCPM if it is the only metric available (Google AdSense users); otherwise, always choose rCPM.
+If, however, you want to evaluate ad revenue from a specific monetization partner, choose the rCPM metric for comparison.
+If your rCPM is higher, your ad revenue will increase.
+Since rCPM includes fill rate value, your calculation will be more precise than if you were to use just eCPM.

-Keep in mind that a high eCPM with low fill rate equates to a lower rCPM and total revenue.
-Hence, you cannot only rely on the value of your eCPM, because there is a possibility that your fill rate is lower than desirable.
+Keep in mind that a high eCPM with a low fill rate equals a lower rCPM and total revenue.
+Hence, you cannot only rely on your eCPM because there is a possibility that your fill rate is lower than desirable.

 Now that you know how eCPM, rCPM, and fill rate differ, the next step is to improve the value of each ad impression.
 And that’s exactly where Setupad can help!